kchristensen/opentx-lua-telemetry/README.md

 ### Configuration
 You may have to edit the LUA script based on how you have your model configured.
 On my model, I arm via the SA switch, and use the SE switch to toggle between flight modes.
 Changing these channels is as easy as replacing MIXSRC_SX in the code with whichever switch you prefer.

+Additionally, you may need to change batt_s from the default of 'vfas' to 'a2' if you're using a [FrSky Battery Voltage Sensor](http://www.alofthobbies.com/battery-voltage-sensor.html).

 ### Installation
 * Copy the images in the `BMP` directory to `/SCRIPTS/BMP/` on your transmitter's SD card.
 * Copy the `modelname` directory to `/SCRIPTS/<modelname>` on your transmitter's SD card, where <modelname> is the exact name of the model you want to associate this script with.